MannyBinning/simply-fitness/README.md

 - [Google Font](https://fonts.google.com/)  was used all through the website for font.
 - [Font Awesome](https://fontawesome.com/) was used for the icons used for the website.
 - [TinyPNG](https://tinypng.com/) was used to compress the images without making any changes to the size.
-- [GTmetrix](https://gtmetrix.com/) was used to test the speed of the website.
 - [StartBootstrap](https://startbootstrap.com/) to get the design of the application.
 - [MongoDB](https://www.mongodb.com/) was used for data storage.
 - [Heroku](https://dashboard.heroku.com/apps) / [GitHub](https://github.com/) for deployment.